Call4Cloud | MMP-C | Autopilot | Device Preparation

 1.2.
 PowerShell

-This PowerShell script will make sure, the contents of this PowerShell script are moved to your device itself.
-Looking at the script below, you will notice it will try to turn on Bitlocker, depending on the encryptionpercentage.
+This PowerShell script will ensure that the contents of this script are moved to your device itself.
+Looking at the script below, you will notice it will try to turn on Bitlocker, depending on the encryption percentage.

-It will make sure it will be executed at each logon, to make sure your hard drive will be secured with BitLocker
+It will make sure it is executed at each login to ensure your hard drive is secured with BitLocker.

-This wonderful PowerShell script will also make sure, all media (Mounted ISO, USB sticks) are ejected before the encryption kicks in.
+This wonderful PowerShell script will also ensure that all media (Mounted ISOs, USB sticks) are ejected before the encryption kicks in.

 Last but not least, this PowerShell script will also make sure that it will set all the necessary Bitlocker FVE Policies because, for example, we really want to have a backup of our recovery key before protection is enabled…

-Please Note: I added a check to make sure the device is Azure Ad Joined, Otherwise it couldn’t back up its recovery key and you will end up with a PowerShell timeout during Autopilot Pre-Provisioning
+Please Note: I added a check to ensure the device is Azure Ad Joined.
+Otherwise, it couldn’t back up its recovery key, and you will end up with a PowerShell timeout during Autopilot Pre-Provisioning.

-If you don’t want to make use of a PowerShell file on the disk itself (which is kinda obvious..) you could also change a couple of lines and use an encoded command instead of a file.
+If you don’t want to use a PowerShell file on the disk itself (which is kind of obvious), you could also change a couple of lines and use an encoded command instead of a file.

 2. Bitlocker Recovery Information

-As shown earlier, it is very important you are escrowing the Bitlocker recovery key to Azure.
+As shown earlier, it is very important to escrow the Bitlocker recovery key to Azure.
 Let me tell you why!

-One of the downsides is the support tickets that could be created when a user simply does not remember their password anymore and tried it too many times.
+One downside is the support tickets that could be created when a user simply does not remember their password anymore and has tried it too many times.

-Luckily in a normal situation, you have made sure there is a backup of the recovery key in Azure.
+Luckily, in a normal situation, you have ensured a backup of the recovery key in Azure.
 An admin could query the device to get the recovery key.

 Or the end-user itself could log in to my account from any device to retrieve the recovery key